tiangolo/issue-manager/README.md

     * This way, if there's a new comment, it can immediately remove any label that was added before the new comment.
 * The `issues` option with a type of `label` will run it with each specific issue when you add a label.
     * This way you can add a label to an issue that was answered long ago, and if the configured delay since the last comment is enough the GitHub action will close the issue right away.
+* The `pull_request_target` option with a type of `label` will run it with each specific Pull Request made to your repo when you add a label.
+    * This way you can add a label to a PR that was answered long ago, or that was waiting for more comments from the author, etc. And if the configured delay since the last comment is enough the GitHub action will close the issue right away.
+* The `workflow_dispatch` option allows you to run the action manually from the GitHub Actions tab for your repo.

 ## Motivation

 ### Closing early

-When I answer an issue, I like to give the original user some time to respond, and give them the chance to close the issue before doing it myself.
+When I answer an issue, I like to give the original user some time to respond and give them the chance to close the issue before doing it myself.

-Or some times, I have to request additional info.
+Or sometimes, I have to request additional info.

 Sometimes, my answer didn't respond the real question/problem, and if I closed the issue immediately, it would end up feeling "impolite" to the user.